EnricoPiccin02/Cybersecurity-Demo/home.md

 <br/>

 ## Attack Description
-In the scenario presented below, the adversary will inject a meticulously crafted  **Word document** with a **VBA Script** as an obfuscated payload.
+In the scenario presented below, the adversary will embed into a meticulously crafted  **Word document** a **VBA Script**, as an obfuscated payload.
 Subsequently, the adversary will dispatch this document to the victim via a tailored and customized email message ([Spearphishing Attachment](https://attack.mitre.org/techniques/T1566/001/)).<br/>
 It is presupposed that the victim will succumb to the **Spearphishing Attack** and download and open the document.
 Upon opening, Microsoft Word will **execute** the VBA Script ([Command and Scripting Interpreter](https://attack.mitre.org/techniques/T1059/005/)), enabling the adversary to establish a **reverse shell** on the victim’s platform and remotely control it.<br/>
 The attacker will then **exfiltrate** the victim’s files through the established channel ([Exfiltration Over C2 Channel](https://attack.mitre.org/techniques/T1041/)) and **encrypt** them to **compromise** their **integrity** and demand a **ransom** ([Data Encrypted for Impact](https://attack.mitre.org/techniques/T1486/)).